Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 Nuggets vs. Lakers Betting Trends

-- These teams score a combined 233 points per game, 10.5 more points than this matchup's total.
+- These two teams rack up a combined 233 points per game, 10.5 more points than this matchup's over/under.

-- Combined, these teams give up 229.1 points per game, 6.6 more points than this matchup's total.
+- These two teams give up a combined 229.1 points per game, 6.6 more points than this matchup's over/under.

-- Denver has put together a 44-36-2 record against the spread this season.
+- Denver has compiled a 44-36-2 ATS record so far this year.

-- Los Angeles has won 40 games against the spread this year, while failing to cover or pushing 42 times.
+- Los Angeles has put together a 40-39-3 ATS record so far this year.

 Nuggets Player Props